 I don’t want to give too much of the movie away, but the basic premise is the main character, Caleb, is a computer programmer and is selected to visit his boss Nathan, who is the owner of a tech company called Bluebook.
 Once at Nathan’s compound, Caleb finds out Nathan has been developing artificial intelligence.
 Caleb’s job is to interact with Ava (the latest AI) and determine whether Ava is able to exhibit intelligent behavior equivalent to that of a human.

-Caleb is understandably impressed by Ava, and in one exchange compares Nathan’s ability to create ‘life’ to that of a God.
-Nathan seems to quite like the comparison.
+Caleb is understandably impressed by Ava, and in one exchange, he compares Nathan’s ability to create “life” to that of a God.
+Nathan seems to like the comparison.

 As things at the compound begin to fall apart later in the movie, I started to think about humans, our quest for power, and how these quests usually end badly.
 It’s a cycle that has repeated itself throughout history.

-In the story of Adam and Eve, in a way it was their quest for power, their quest to be ‘like God,’ that led to their expulsion from the Garden of Eden.
+In the story of Adam and Eve, it was their quest for power, their quest to be “like God,” that led to their expulsion from the Garden of Eden.
 The unmitigated quest for power has led to all sorts of atrocities throughout history—murder, slavery, rape, and war to name a few.

 Don’t let your desire for power go unchecked.
 Balance your desire for power with a strong dose of humility.

-Discussion: How do your desires for power and control show up in your life?
+How does your desire for power and control show up in your life?
 What do you think is the right balance between power/control and humility?